Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 Let’s learn more about each consequence of miscommunication.

-Consequence #1: Poor communication creates an unstable work environment
+Consequence #1: Unstable work environment

 When teams are unable to communicate effectively, they are easily overcome by the constant uncertainty and stress of not having clear objectives.
-And, as mentioned before, employees who don’t know what’s expected of them are less likely to be motivated to do their tasks.

-Consequence #2: Poor communication lowers productivity
+Consequence #2: Lower productivity

-Consequence #3: Poor communication causes disruptions in team collaboration
+Consequence #3: Disruptions in team collaboration

 Without effective communication, team members are often left to their own devices and are unable to properly collaborate.
 This, in turn, shuts the door to innovation, brainstorming, and any other form of collaborative work.